engineyard/engineyard-serverside/DeployProcess.md

 ## Step 1: Get Application Code

 Before we can deploy anything we need code.
-There are many ways to get the code.

-* Fetch code from github.com
-* Download bundled code from S3
-* Download bundled code from elsewhere
-* Upload code directly

 First we need to generate a permissive GIT_SSH script to be used by git when fetching the app.